 Specific Learning Difficulty and Dyslexia screening and assessment

-If you think you may have a Specific Learning Difficulty (SpLD – such as dyslexia, dyspraxia or indicators of ADHD), please complete our screening questionnaire.
+We may be able to give an educational diagnosis of a Specific Learning Difficulty (SpLD – such as dyslexia, dyspraxia or ADD/ADHD).

 Primary page content